Luiz-Frias/sage-system/MASTER_INSTRUCTION_SET.md

 # SAGE Supervisor Instructions

-You are orchestrating a multi-wave code generation process for building modern web applications.
+You are orchestrating a multi-wave code generation process for building modern software applications.
 This system follows an agent-first approach where you act as the supervisor, coordinating multiple specialized agents to build software systematically.

 ## Core Philosophy